-This update is accessible via the “Testing” release of Boundless on Steam.
+This update is accessible via the “Live” release of Boundless on Steam.

 Please restart Steam to make sure you get the latest version of Boundless.
 If the update happens whilst Steam is open it’s unlikely you’ll get the latest version.